omitbajracharya/libraryManagement/README.md

 # libraryManagement
-We use json server so,run below command to fetch,store,update data:
+We use json server so,run below command to fetch,store,update,delete data:
   =>npm run serve